beaujeant/beaujeant.github.io/AppSec101/lab.md

 ```
 (gdb) x/i 0x8048454
 => 0x8048454 <main+73>:    mov    eax,0x0
 ```

 Now, if we want to see the opcode instead of the instruction, we have to change the format from `i` (machine instruction) to `x` (hexadecimal representation).
 Furthermore, it would be more readable to print the opcode byte by byte, instead of a full word (4 bytes), which is the default unit size, so we will use the unit size `b`.
 Lastly, the instruction `mov eax, 0x0` is 5 bytes long, therefore, the repeat counter should be set to `5`:

 ```
 (gdb) x/5xb 0x8048454
 0x8048454 <main+73>:    0xb8    0x00    0x00    0x00    0x00
 ```

 > __Note__: Unlike ARM, x386 instruction length is variable, so we first need to read the first byte to know how long will be the instruction in opcode.
-For instance, `0xb8` means move the next 4 bytes (word) in EAX.
+For instance, `0xb8` means "move the next 4 bytes (word) in EAX".
 So the entire instruction is 1 byte (`0xb8`) + 4 bytes (value to copy in EAX) = 5 bytes.
 Whilst `0x89` means moving the value of a register into another register.
 The following byte will indicate which is the source register and the destination register.
-For instance `0xc8` would means source is ECX and destination is EAX, which means `89 c8` means `mov eax, ecx`.
+For instance `0xc8` indicates that the source is ECX and destination is EAX".
+If we put the pieces together, `89 c8` means `mov eax, ecx`.
 So the entire instruction is 1 byte (`0x89`) + 1 byte (source/destination register) = 2 bytes.

 Now that we know how to read memory, let's navigate through the instructions.
 The four most important commands to remember are `run`, `continue`, `nexti` and `stepi`:

 * `run` will start the application.
-It is recommended to set breakpoint before executing the command `run` otherwise, it will just execute the application and you might not have the time to pause it to investigate the memory, registers and instructions.
+It is recommended to set breakpoint before executing the command `run` otherwise, it will just execute the application and you might not have the time to pause it to investigate the memory, registers, and instructions.
 You can add arguments after the command.
 For instance, if our application `mul` was expecting a number as argument, we could have executed the command `run 123`.
 * `continue` resume the program execution.
 So once you reached a breakpoint and you want to resume the execution until the next breakpoint or the end of the program, you can use the command `continue`.
 * `nexti`, short for _next instruction_, execute one machine instruction, but if it is a function call, proceed until the function returns.
 * `stepi`, short for _step instruction_, execute one machine instruction, then stop and return to the debugger.